Football rumours: Galatasaray eye loan move for Philippe Coutinho

 Players to watch

-Lionel Messi: Paris St Germain have commenced talks with the 35-year-old forward over a new contract, according to the Daily Mail.
+Lionel Messi: Paris Saint-Germain have commenced talks with the 35-year-old forward over a new contract, according to the Daily Mail.

 Joao Cancelo: The Daily Mirror reports Bayern Munich may struggle to stump up the £62million fee included in the loan deal for the Manchester City defender.